gdsfactory/gdsfactory/README.md

 ## Installation

-You have 3 options to install gdsfactory.
+You have 3 options to install gdsfactory:

 ### 1. Installation for new python users